A46 road: M6 (Coventry) – M5 (Tewkesbury)

-Cheltenham - Bath
+Cheltenham – Bath

 After a gap filled in by the A435, the A46 reappears on its original route in the centre of Cheltenham.
-It then heads through Stroud, through Nailsworth, to the M4 motorway, where since 2003 access to the roundabout has been controlled by traffic lights.
+It then heads through Brockworth, Stroud, through Nailsworth, to the M4 motorway, where since 2003 access to the roundabout has been controlled by traffic lights.
 From the M4, the A46 heads to Bath, ending at its junction with the A4 to the east of the city.
+From here there is a continuous route to Southampton via the A36 and to Poole via the A350.

 The 3 mi £45 million dual-carriageway Batheaston/Swainswick Bypass, opened in summer 1996, contains 1 mi of the A46.
-In February 1994, a camp was set up on Solsbury Hill, to protest the Batheaston bypass, however this was ultimately unsuccessful and construction completed by November 1995.
+In February 1994, a camp was set up on Solsbury Hill, to protest the Batheaston bypass, however this was ultimately unsuccessful and construction was completed by November 1995.

 A small section of the A46 between Painswick and Stroud subsided during the floods on Friday 29 July 2007 and was shut for over 6 months, causing quite an impact on the local area.
 The road re-opened on 15 February 2008.